Last updated: December 2019

 What I love about my job is the opportunity to look at the bigger picture – to go into each classroom and see what’s happening across the school.
 I am passionate about education and want teachers to grow and develop, making sure they’re supported with high quality resources and the most up-to-date research.

-Last year I participated in a year-long cross-campus leadership program that helped to develop my understanding of the different ways people approach tasks and challenges.
+In 2017 I participated in a year-long cross-campus leadership program that helped to develop my understanding of the different ways people approach tasks and challenges.
 I think it’s important for a leader to value those differences in people and to provide opportunities to for them to shine and operate at an optimal level.

 Jane Thomas is Head of Junior Primary at Grimwade House.
 She holds a Bachelor of Education and a Master of Education.
 Jane began her teaching career working with older children with disabilities before moving to the UK, where she taught students from diverse backgrounds.
 She has been working at Melbourne Grammar School since 2005.